JosephTeklu/Book-Search-Engine/README.md

 ## Installation
   Clone the repo to your machine.
 Run ``` npm i``` to install neede dependicies in the root directory.
 Then run ``` npm run develop``` in the root directory to start up the react webpage.
 ## Usage
-  Head over to the heroku deployed webpage found here ``` HEROKU``` and make an accout.
+  Head over to the heroku deployed webpage found here ``` https://book-search-engine-j-c04341341de3.herokuapp.com/``` and make an accout.
 Afterwards look up a book and save it to your account.
 ## Contributing
   No contributions necessary at this time
 ## Tests